9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 Best For

-Developers, healthcare professionals, legal practitioners, journalists, and privacy-conscious users who need offline-capable dictation without cloud exposure.
+Developers, healthcare professionals, legal practitioners, journalists, and privacy-conscious users who want dictation with a strong data relationship β on-device or zero-retention cloud with open-source models, never stored, sold, or trained on.

 2. Superwhisper: Best for Mac Users with Context-Aware Needs